 The Task Force recommends that two insurance customers having the same risk profile should be charged the same premium for the same coverage.
 Some temporary deviations in premiums might exist between new and renewal customers with the same risk profile because of capping or premium transition rules.

 The Task Force acknowledges that not all rates and rating plans that are accepted or approved strictly adhere to the actuarial indications.
-While actuarial indications are largely preferred over pure judgment, regulators acknowledge that the actuarial indications are only an estimate of the cost to transfer risk and some insurer judgment will inevitably enter the ratemaking process.
+While actuarial indications are largely preferred over pure judgment, regulators acknowledge that the actuarial indications are only an estimate of the cost to transfer risk and some insurer judgment will inevitably enter the rate setting process.
 The Task Force recommends states allow flexibility reflecting insurance loss and expense costs in the selection of rating factors.
 Some additional recommendations regarding the acceptance of deviations from the actuarial indications, are as follows:

-The Task Force recommends the selection of a proposed rate between the currently approved rate and the actuarially indicated rate be allowed if based on reasonable considerations adhering to state law and consistent with actuarial principles reflecting insurance loss and expense costs.
+The Task Force recommends the selection of a proposed rate between the currently approved rate and the actuarially indicated rate be allowed if based on reasonable considerations adhering to state law and consistent with actuarial principles and Standards of Practice reflecting expected insurance loss and expense costs.

-The Task Force recommends that a selected rate outside the range defined by the current and indicated rate may be acceptable provided it is disclosed and complies with state law and is shown to be consistent with actuarial ratemaking principles.
+The Task Force recommends that a selected rate outside the range defined by the current and indicated rate may be acceptable provided it is disclosed and complies with state law and is shown to be consistent with actuarial ratemaking principles and Standards of Practice.

-The Task Force acknowledges that capping and transitional rules can be in the public’s best interest but recommends regulators consider the extent to which they will allow, if at all, capping and transitional rating.
-Consideration should be given to the length of time over which premium changes will be limited before they reach the approved rate level, the size and reasonableness of capping’s upper and lower bounds, and the extent to which capping of one rate might impact rates charged to others (e.g., does a rate off-set adjustment to neutralize the impact of capping create unfair subsidization from those that are not being capped?
-Or does capping act to increase the overall rate level in future rate filings and thus create future unfair discrimination?).
+The Task Force acknowledges that capping and transitional rules can be in the public’s best interest but recommends regulators consider the extent to which they will allow capping and transitional rating.
+Consideration should be given to the length of time over which premium changes will be limited before they reach the approved rate level, the size and reasonableness of capping’s upper and lower bounds, and the extent to which capping of one rate might impact rates charged to others.

-The Task Force recommends that under the requirement “rates shall not be … unfairly discriminatory,” insurance rating practices that adjust premiums at the individual or policy level, whether included or not included in the insurer’s rating plan, should not be allowed when the practice cannot be shown to be cost-based.
-Such prohibited practices may include the following:
+The Task Force recommends that under the requirement “rates shall not be … unfairly discriminatory,” insurance rating practices that adjust premiums, whether included or not included in the insurer’s rating plan, should not be allowed when the practice cannot be shown to be cost-based.
+To the extent practices are not cost-based, the Task Force recommends the following practices be prohibited:

-Price elasticity of demand.
+Price elasticity of demand or retention analysis on an individual level;

-Propensity to shop for insurance.
+Propensity to shop for insurance; and

 Propensity to ask questions.

-Retention analysis.

-The Task Force recommends that rating plans in which insureds are grouped into homogeneous rating classes should not be so granular that rating class segments have little actuarial or statistical reliability.
+The Task Force recommends that rating plans in which insureds are grouped into homogeneous rating classes should not be so granular that rating class segments or rating cells (i.e., the combination of all rating class characteristics) have little actuarial or statistical reliability.
 Finely tuned rating plans with a multiplicity of possible rating outcomes is not, in and of itself, a violation of rating laws as long as the rating classes and rating factors are cost-based.

 Proposed State Actions